pinkeshbadjatiya/Nex/README.md

 - URL encoding/decoding
 - py2 and py3 support (partial support for py3 for now)
 - Can be used as a proxy server by just changing the server config file.
+- All the directories can be relative as well as absolute in settings.conf

 ## settings.config
 - `MAX_REQUEST_LEN` - Max number of bytes we receive at once for proxy server.